eduquiroz22/search_radio_stars_using_images/README.md

 ![BF Lyn Example](PP-FIRST.jpg) ![BF Lyn Example](PP-VLASS_1.2.jpg) ![BF Lyn Example](PP-VLASS_2.2.jpg)

 This demonstrates the potential of the **Image Method** to detect radio-emitting stars that are not cataloged due to observational limitations.

-## Suggestions and Future Work

-While the method shows promising results, there are still limitations.
-One suggestion is to adjust the sigma threshold further (e.g., increase the sigma value) to refine the filtering process and reduce false positives.
-This would help in identifying a more precise list of radio stars.

-For the future, we plan to expand this method to handle larger catalogs and more detailed data, optimizing the process to detect more stars across different observational surveys.